 Why, then, did he place himself so helplessly in the hands of the reactionaries?
 Simply because there was no one else who would do his work.
-The army he

-The President (Ebert) of the "Republican German Empire" and some of his friends. found when he took office was something like a popular army.
-It had been formed in the moment of revolution, composed of trade-unionists, revolting soldiers' and sailors' detachments, patriotic clerks and small propertyowners, and a number of regiments salvaged from the old army.
+The army he found when he took office was something like a popular army.
+It had been formed in the moment of revolution, composed of trade-unionists, revolting soldiers' and sailors' detachments, patriotic clerks and small property-owners, and a number of regiments salvaged from the old army.
 Altogether a pretty fair cross-section of the new Germany which overthrew the Kaiser and pledged itself to Wilson's fourteen points.
 And scarcely a Communist among them!